Student Ambassador Position Description

 Additional Position Information

-Reappointment Process (if applicable): Students may have the option to extend the position through summer term, depending on available hours.
+• Reappointment process: Students may have the option to extend the position through summer term, depending on available hours.
 All students without performance concerns can reapply for reappointment for the following academic year, based on departmental need.

 This position is included in the University of Oregon Student Workers union.